The Western Bulldogs Community Foundation is managed by a board of directors. We are proud to have the following members on the Foundation’s Board:

 Jenny is a Senior Lawyer at Vanguard Investments Australia.
 She is a director of the Australian Health Practitioner Regulation Agency and Screen Australia.
 Jenny also holds a number of appointments at the University of Melbourne.
 Jenny is also a former Commissioner of the Victorian Multicultural Commission and in 2016, attended Harvard Business School as the Hugh DT Williamson Scholar.

-Jerril Rechter is the CEO of Basketball Australia.
-Her breadth of career experience spans government and not-for-profit sectors and she has embedded innovation at the centre of organisations she has worked with, playing a significant role in promoting health, well-being, sport and physical activity.
-Jerril is a Director of the Western Bulldogs Football Club, an Adviser of the Male Champions of Change National Group and an Advisor to the World Health Organization.
+Jerril Rechter’s breadth of career experience spans government and not-for-profit sectors and she has embedded innovation at the centre of organisations she has worked with.
+Jerril is a Director of the Western Bulldogs Football Club, an Adviser of the Champions of Change National Group and Chair of the Stephanie Lake Company.
 She is a Fellow of the Australian Institute of Company Directors and holds a Master of Business Leadership from RMIT University.
-Jerril has held executive positions at VicHealth, Leadership Victoria, Melbourne International Festival of the Arts, Footscray Community Arts Centre, and founded Stompin Youth Dance Company.
+Jerril has held executive positions at Basketball Australia, VicHealth, Leadership Victoria, Melbourne International Festival of the Arts, Footscray Community Arts Centre, and founded Stompin Youth Dance Company.